Free Password Manager Software

 However, using a free password manager is still better than keeping your login details in a notebook that could get lost or stolen.
 As an extra security measure, many password managers have added two-step verification and security alerts to ensure that your data remains safe.

-What are the Best Software for Small Business?
+What are the best software for small businesses?

 Is there a free password manager for Mac?